Lavenham: History

 Like most of East Anglia, Lavenham was staunchly Parliamentarian throughout the Civil Wars of the 1640s.
 Most local landowners, such as Sir Nathaniel Barnardiston, Sir Philip Parker and Sir William Spring, were strong advocates of the Parliamentarian cause.
-There is no record of the town ever being directly involved in the conflict, although the townspeople did provide a troop of soldiers to aid in Parliament's Siege of Colchester in 1648.
-A grammar school opened in the town in 1647.
+There is no record of the village ever being involved in the conflict direct, although the inhabitants did provide a troop of soldiers to aid in Parliament's Siege of Colchester in 1648.
+A grammar school opened in the village in 1647.
 The settlement was struck by plague in 1666 and 1699.
-Small pox struck in 1712 and 1713, killing over one in six of Lavenham's residents.
+Small pox struck in 1712 and 1713, killing more than one in six of Lavenham's residents.

-In the late 18th century, the village was home to poet Jane Taylor, and it may have been while living in Shilling Street that she wrote the poem The Star, from which the lyrics for the nursery rhyme Twinkle Twinkle Little Star are taken.
+In the late 18th century the village was home to poet Jane Taylor, and it may have been while living in Shilling Street that she wrote the poem The Star, from which the lyrics for the nursery rhyme Twinkle Twinkle Little Star are taken.
 Colchester and Ongar, both in Essex, also have claims to be the site of composition of the poem.

 Like many East Anglian settlements, Lavenham was home to an airfield in the Second World War II – Air Force Station Lavenham, an American Air Force airfield.
 USAAF Station 137 was manned by the US Army Air Force 487th Bombardment Group between 1944 and 1945.
 The airfield, actually located a few miles away in Alpheton, has since been returned to arable farmland, though some evidence of its structures and buildings remains, including the control tower.

-In the 1960s, a new area of council housing was built in the north of the village, centred on Spring Street, Spring Close and Spring Lane.
+In the 1960s a new area of council housing was built in the north of the village, centred on Spring Street, Spring Close and Spring Lane.
 In 1980 the marijuana smuggler Howard Marks was arrested in the bar of the Swan Hotel.